A Flexible Online Doctorate (PhD) Program in Special Education

 This program can be completed in 77 credit hours (including dissertation).
 Additional credit hours could be required if optional research tools coursework or additional externship hours are chosen.

-With our open enrollment and expanded schedule of available courses, you can start any term and choose the enrollment level that is right for you.
+With our open enrollment and expanded schedule of available courses, you can start any Fall or Spring term and choose the enrollment level that is right for you.
 Full-time students generally finish in three years; part-time students can typically finish within five years.

 - Content courses are offered in the Fall and Spring terms.
 Three 16-week courses are available.
 You can enroll in 1 to 3 courses.